bright/new-www/_posts/2018-04-12-5-ways-to-benefit-from-typescript-in-react.md

 ![React does not use native HTML events](/images/react-ts/event-native.png)￼￼ ￼
-This rather verbose error gives as the expected type of event, above anything else – see its last line.
+This rather verbose error gives us the expected type of an event, above anything else – see its last line.
 The event object passed by React is actually typed as `ChangeEvent<HTMLInputElement>` and this type seems not to extend the HTML built-in `Event` type.
 This is intentional because React doesn’t use the HTML events directly – it uses [Synthetic Events](https://reactjs.org/docs/events.html) wrappers instead.

 When we change our `Event` type definition to the synthetic event type determined by both event type and element type, we are fine: